 Work Health and Safety TAFE Courses

 TAFE Queensland offers Certificate IV in Work Health and Safety, although it notes that anyone who wants to practice as a workplace health and safety officer will need to complete a statutory course that complies with the Queensland Workplace Health and Safety Act 1995.
-TAFE NSW offers a Diploma of Work Health and Safety for people who want to advance from WHS officers to workplace health and safety managers; it is assumed that students are already familiar with the relevant health and safety acts in NSW.
+Many TAFEs offer a Diploma of Work Health and Safety for people who want to advance from WHS officers to workplace health and safety managers; it is assumed that students are already familiar with the relevant health and safety acts in its related state or territory.

 Swinburne University of Technology has a Centre for Work Health and Safety Training that offers Certificate III in OHS, Diploma and Advanced Diploma of WHS and several short courses, such as Contribute to the Implementation of Emergency Procedures, Monitor a Safe Workplace and Handle Dangerous Goods/Hazardous Substances.